 Other upper division Legal Studies or Justice course with Legal Studies coordinator approval

-- A total of 24 credits is required for the certificate.
+A minimum of 24 credits is required for the certificate.

 Program Student Learning Outcomes